kirandangarh/hotel-management-system/README (2).md

    - Compile and run `HotelManagementSystem.java`.
    - Login with test credentials (e.g., `admin/admin`).

-## 📸 Screenshots
-(Add screenshots of your Login, Dashboard, and Booking pages here)

 ## 🤝 Contribution
 Contributions are welcome!
 Feel free to fork this project and submit a pull request.